 Lyme disease is a rising epidemic in every state in the nation.
 The Lyme Disease United Coalition was formed to educate the public about tick safety.
 Enjoy nature, but take precautions.
-And, it is not just the pesky tick transmitting Lyme disease (Ld).
-It can be passed by ticks, fleas, biting flies, Keds, Lice, and mosquitoes.
+And, it isn’t just the pesky tick transmitting Lyme disease (Ld).
+It can be passed by ticks, fleas, biting flies, and mosquitoes.

 The bacterial spirochete can invade and infect any organ in humans and animals.
 If not diagnosed early, if left untreated or not treated adequately, it may develop into debilitating arthritic, cardiac, neurological, digestive, or psychiatric conditions.
 It can cause long-term disability or can even be fatal.
 It can cross the placenta into the fetus, and its DNA can be found in breast milk.
 It is called the “Great Imitator” for it mimics other diseases such as: Multiple Sclerosis, Parkinson’s Disease, ALS, Fibromyalgia, Rheumatoid Arthritis, Chronic Fatigue Syndrome, or an array of mental disorders.